BJÖRN SÄFSTEN

 An autobiographical and arbitrary all-knowing performance about something everybody does but no one knows what it is: dance!

 The title “I själva verket” could in Swedish be read in two ways within this context.
 As a saying it would translate to “In fact”, but it can also be understood as “In the actual piece”.
-Swedes also use it as an expression saying ”I praktiken” meaning literally ”In the practice” saying “in the real world” or “In the actual”.
-The title contains and projects the ambition with this performance.
+The title contains Anja Arnquist and Björn Säfstens ambition with this performance.
 It comes from a strive of wanting to answer and open up conversations that Säfsten has had the last 8 years with audience members regarding contemporary dance, theories of dance practices and why some work might look or be read in a certain way.

-Säfsten has developed numeros formats for conversations, workshops and performance-lecture to find an adequate meeting ground with a general audience.
-During the last 8 years he has continually toured around Sweden with this type of projects.
-An experience that has made him notice patterns in what type of questions and worries that puzzles the audience when it comes to contemporary dance.
+Björn Säfsten and Anja Arnquist has developed numerous formats individually and as collaborators such as inter-active perforamances, workshops and performance-lectures to find an adequate meeting ground with a general audience.
+Both has continually toured around Sweden with this type of projects.
+An experience that has made them notice patterns in what type of questions and worries that puzzles the audience when it comes to contemporary dance.
 The questions vary but a number of themes tends to come back.
-In “I själva verket” he attempts to talk and dance, sometimes simultaneously, to show, visualise, explain, question and juggle the complicated issues at hand.
+In “I själva verket” Björn attempts to talk and dance, sometimes simultaneously, to show, visualise, explain, question and juggle the complicated issues at hand, always with humour and gentleness.

 Where does the movements in contemporary dance come from, how can they be interpreted and is there a right way to understand dance?
 Is dancing a sort of sign language, where movements have certain meaning?
 It often seems rather self-centered?
 And how can I relate the dance to the outside world, the artist or my own history?